Have you ever wondered about the types of desert animals that eat cactus?

 4. Eastern Cottontail

 The Eastern cottontail (Sylvilagus floridanus) is one of the most commonly found and familiar species of wild rabbit in North America.
-As a herbivore, they predominantly feed on various types of vegetation including grasses, clovers, twigs, and leaves from shrubs, fruits, and even flowers when available.
-Equally important to note, they are one of the types of desert animals that eat cactus!
+As an herbivore, it predominantly feeds on various types of vegetation, including grasses, clovers, twigs, and leaves from shrubs, fruits, and even flowers when available.
+Equally important to note, it is one of the types of desert animals that eats cactus!Â

 5. Gilded Flicker Bird

 Not only does the gilded flicker dazzle people with its appearance, but it also captivates them with its unique diet.
-Though they typically feast on insects like beetles and grasshoppers, these birds are particularly fond of cactus fruits as well as their floral blooms.
-These cactus fruits are essential for their survival since they provide much-needed hydration during times when there are few available water sources for them to tap into for sustenance.
+Though they typically feast on insects like beetles and grasshoppers, these birds are particularly fond of cactus fruits and their floral blooms.
+These cactus fruits are essential for their survival since they provide much-needed hydration when there are few available water sources for them to tap into for sustenance.Â

 6. Gila Woodpecker

-Of the desert animals that eat cactus, the Gila Woodpecker is a medium-sized bird from the American Southwest and Mexico.
+Of the desert animals that eat cactus, the Gila Woodpecker is a medium-sized American Southwest and Mexico bird.
 It has a bright red crest, black wings with white patches, a gray back, and banded tail feathers.
-This woodpecker is an important insectivore in desert regions because it drills holes in trees and cacti to access them- this also helps desert plants get water and nutrients that were otherwise inaccessible.
+This woodpecker is an important insectivore in desert regions because it drills holes in trees and cacti to access them- this also helps desert plants get water and nutrients that were otherwise inaccessible.Â

 One of their signature characteristics is their willingness to feast on the sugary liquid inside of cacti, which they obtain by poking or peeling into the tough skin of various cacti species.
-These birds have been known to incorporate a variety of different fruits and insects into their diets as well as cactus.
-The Gila Woodpeckers have evolved several adaptations that enable them to feed on this food source.
+These birds have been known to incorporate various fruits and insects into their diets and cactus.
+The Gila Woodpeckers have evolved several adaptations to feed on this food source.Â

-They have specially designed tongues, beaks and nails for peeling into the prickly fruit rinds of desert plants, allowing them to get at the sweet juices inside.
-Their stomachs are more resistant to spines than other birds’ due to various growths in their gizzards that form protective layers against sharp textures.
+They have specially designed tongues, beaks, and nails for peeling into the prickly fruit rinds of desert plants, allowing them to get the sweet juices inside.
+Their stomachs are more resistant to spines than other birds’ due to various growths in their gizzards that form protective layers against sharp textures.Â

 In addition, Gila Woodpeckers collect large quantities of cactus fruit during periods when they are most abundant so they can store supplies for other times when these foods become scarce.
-These unique adaptations allow the Gila Woodpecker, one of the desert animals that eat cactus, to combine nutrition and convenience together in harmony!
+These unique adaptations allow the Gila Woodpecker, one of the desert animals that eat cactus, to combine nutrition and convenience in harmony!

 7. Coyotes

-Coyotes are found throughout the world in many different habitats and climates, but they are commonly known as desert animals.
-Coyotes primarily feed on small mammals like rabbits and rodents, but they also enjoy diverse snacks such as cacti.
-Cactus is an important dietary supplement for coyotes living in arid environments because they provide needed moisture and nutrients.
+Coyotes are found worldwide in many different habitats and climates, but they are commonly known as desert animals.
+They primarily feed on small mammals like rabbits and rodents, but they also enjoy diverse snacks such as cacti.
+Cactus is an important dietary supplement for coyotes living in arid environments because it provides needed moisture and nutrients.Â

 8. Chipmunks